 Does it come with the frame?

 The TV doesn’t actually come with the frame, and that would probably be one of my only “cons.”
-It’s not a cheap TV, and the frame is another $100+.
-The TV is definitely cheaper now than when we purchased, the 50 inch is under $1200 without the frame and if you get the 43 inch it’s under $900.
+The TV is definitely cheaper now than when we purchased, the 50 inch is currently on sale for $1099 without the frame and if you get the 43 inch it’s under $900.
 The nice thing about buying the frame separately is it’s incredibly easy to change it up if you want.
 The frame is actually metal and snaps on like a magnet.
-We have the beige, which matches the other picture frames we have throughout the house.
-You can also get black, white, brown or new premium options (but they’ll cost you more).
+We have the modern teak, which matches the other picture frames we have throughout the house.
+You can also get white, or brown.

 how is the picture and sound quality?